MMA Betting Guide: Ins and Outs of Wagering On Mixed Martial Arts

 One of the first places you should start is the RotoGrinders MMA Premium section.
 Now, we know what you’re probably thinking.
 What does daily fantasy sports (DFS) information have to do with sports betting?
 With MMA, the resources are very similar.
 When playing MMA DFS, you’re looking to pick winners in a lot of cases and that can translate well to the betting space.
 The analysis you get from an expert such as SharpSide and RotoGrinders MMA guru Brett Appley can apply to both DFS and MMA sports betting, and you’d be silly not to consume all of the great content Appley is supplying.

 From a RotoGrinders MMA Premium subscription, you’ll receive comprehensive fight breakdowns, projections, expert rankings, strategy advice, and access to MMA Premium chat.

 SharpSide MMA Betting First Look

 Allow us to toot our own horn for a second, but the SharpSide MMA Betting First Look is a great column leading into a fight card that helps to identify why the odds are set at a certain price, how the line movement can be categorized, and where the money is likely flowing.
 This information can be vital in helping you determine the best wager to place for an upcoming MMA card.

 In today’s world, social media can be considered a king.
 Oftentimes, news hits social media before it hits anywhere else, especially on Twitter.
 Because of that, you’ll want to be sure you’re following all of the top MMA insiders so you know the second news breaks in order to act, or wager, accordingly.

-Ariel Helwani – MMA jouralist, currently working for ESPN
+- Ariel Helwani – MMA journalist, currently working for ESPN

 Be sure to check back as we update this page with more MMA betting information that can serve as a guide to all MMA sports bettors out there.
 We hope this MMA betting guide helps you cash in big.